-Whether you are thinking of changing careers, in search of a permanent legal job at a law firm, or looking for better work/life balance, don't overlook work as a contract lawyer as a viable short- or long-term employment option.
+Whether you are thinking of changing careers, searching for a permanent legal job at a law firm or corporate legal department, or looking for better work-life balance, don't overlook work as a contract lawyer as a viable short- or long-term employment option.

-For many, working as a contract lawyer can not only provide a source of income but also the opportunity to keep skills and legal knowledge fresh.
-Contract lawyer work also can be a way for enterprising attorneys who are hanging out their own shingle to earn steady income while growing their practice.
+For many, working as a contract lawyer can provide not only a source of income but also the opportunity to keep skills and legal knowledge fresh.
+Contract lawyer work also can be a way for enterprising attorneys who are thinking of hanging out their own shingle to earn steady income while planning their practice.
 These assignments also might lead to a full-time position at a law firm or as part of an in-house legal team.

-Employers looking to hire contract attorneys differ, and so do the types of work they offer, including litigation support and the ediscovery process, contract administration, and mergers and acquisitions-related matters.
-For example, an employer may need help drafting pleadings or contracts, analyzing data for ediscovery, or preparing for litigation by taking depositions or interviewing witnesses.
+Employers looking to hire contract attorneys differ, and so do the types of work they offer, including litigation support and eDiscovery, contract management and administration, and mergers and acquisitions-related matters.
+For example, an employer may need help drafting pleadings or contracts, analyzing data for eDiscovery, or preparing for litigation by taking depositions or interviewing witnesses.
 Or an attorney may need extra help handling a high number of court appearances.
 Working as a contract attorney can provide you with a wide variety of work experiences.

-3. You'll have an opportunity to connect with a diverse array of employers.
+3. You'll have an opportunity to make connections